jumbo-tech-campus/JNetworkingKit/README.md

 ### Objective-C support

 All magic is, and will be, written in Swift.
-The only thing Objective-C needs to be able to interact with is the `MyGateway`.
+We didn't want to limit our self in the creation of the library, that's why the only thing Objective-C needs to be able to interact with is the `Gateway`, created on the app level.

 ### Try/Catch & errror handling

 You might have noticed there are a number of `try` and `throw` keywords in there.
 Correct and complete error handling will be a challenge and there will be `do {} catch {}` closures throughtout the codebase.

-I'd recommend us to start using [RxSwift](https://github.com/ReactiveX/RxSwift) to overcome this, but also the need of generic app boilerplate.

 For the moment the request to the Gateway can generate a `Error` and we can handle it in the `onError` completion block.